francesca-git/EU28-ForestMng-Climate/aggregation_plotting/readme.md

    	through the function aggregate.results.
 This .RData file is used as input in the function *create.csv.EU.EPnoex* from *EU_Rdata-to-csv.R*, which takes the values in the .RData files and further aggregate or group them into multiple .csv files.

-- A folder */csv*', containing the results of the more specific aggregation process.
+- A folder */csv*, containing the results of the more specific aggregation process.

 - A folder */plots*.

-#### Abbreviations use in the files of this folder
+#### Abbreviations used in the files of this folder

 **WARNING**: In the original files, in the results and in the aggregated values, the labeling of the scenarios is slightly different
           compared to the abbreviations used in the manuscript (see below)